-- During the motor starting, the excitation must be OFF and the field must be connected to the discharge resistor, installed in the motor excitation panel; - When the circuit breaker of the main circuit of the machine is activated, the main field winding supply is blocked by the triggering circuit located in the brushless exciter, which also connects the starting resistor in series with the motor main field winding. - Through the cage (generally called damper winding), enough torque is developed to accelerate the rotor close to the synchronism rotation; - The torque to accelerate the rotor is generated by the damper (cage), and when it reaches the planned synchronization speed, the discharge resistor must be disconnected and the field must be energized with direct current to synchronize the motor;
+- In order to start the motor, the exciter field must be energized by the DC supply of the excitation panel.
+When the circuit breaker of the motor main circuit is activated, the main field winding supply is blocked by the triggering circuit located in the brushless exciter, which also connects the starting resistor in series with the motor main field winding. - Through the cage (generally called damper), enough torque is developed to accelerate the rotor up to close to the synchronous speed; - When the rotor has reached enough speed for the synchronization, then the triggering circuit disconnects the starting resistor and applies direct current to the motor field winding, which will start rotating at the speed of the rotating field of the main stator (synchronous speed).